video-dev/hls.js/docs/API.md

   - if set to true, the adaptive algorithm with limit levels usable in auto-quality by the HTML video element dimensions (width and height).
 If dimensions between multiple levels are equal, the cap is chosen as the level with the greatest bandwidth.
   - if set to false, levels will not be limited.
 All available levels could be used in auto-quality mode taking only bandwidth into consideration.

+### `capLevelOnFPSDrop`

+(default: `false`)

+  - when set to true, if the number of dropped frames over the period `config.fpsDroppedMonitoringPeriod` exceeds the ratio set by `config.fpsDroppedMonitoringThreshold`, then the quality level is dropped and capped at this lower level.
+  - when set to false, levels will not be limited.
+All available levels could be used in auto-quality mode taking only bandwidth into consideration.

 ### `debug`